getgrav/grav-learn/pages/03.themes/06.asset-manager/docs.md

 The `{% do %}` tag is actually [one built in to Twig](http://twig.sensiolabs.org/doc/tags/do.html) itself, and it lets you manipulate variables without generating any output.

-The `addCss()` method calls actually add CSS assets to the Asset Manager and the calls with a numeric value for the second parameter are manually setting a priority.
+The `addCss()` method adds CSS assets to the Asset Manager.
+If you specify a second numeric parameter, that sets the priority of the stylesheet.
 In this case we want `nucleus.css` to be first as it has the highest priority value.
 You will notice the use of a **PHP stream wrapper** `theme://` to provide an easy way for Grav to determine the current theme's relative path.

-The `assets.css()` call actually renders the CSS assets out as HTML tags.
+The `assets.css()` call renders the CSS assets out as HTML tags.

 ## Available Methods